amog4/DBT_ELT_Tool/README.md

        * dbt debug in cmd
   * Add sql files in models in the project folder and add to schema.yml
     * dbt run

+  * Add the data warehouse properties in profiles file

+  * To run airflow add the paths in config yml file